UpdatedJune 9, 2023

-It’s a self-serve society we live in and people want their answers fast.
+It’s a self-serve society and people want their answers fast.
 Between running a quick Google search on the safest SUVs, asking “Alexa, what restaurants are nearby?” or “Siri, how do I cure a cold?” we find out what we want to know at our convenience.

 There’s no question about it—customers don’t want to be sold to, they want to find the answer themselves.
-Google and other search engines have adjusted their algorithms to this, devaluing non-authoritative information and adding fact check tags to search results.
+Google and other search engines have adjusted their algorithms, devaluing non-authoritative information and adding fact check tags to search results.

 It’s time to adjust your content strategy.